sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) Exponential backoff reconnection — increasing delays up to 30s**

 **Explanation:** WebSockets don\'t auto-reconnect.
-Exponential backoff: 1s â†’ 2s â†’ 4s â†’ 8s â†’ ... â†’ 30s (capped).
+Exponential backoff: 1s → 2s → 4s → 8s → ... → 30s (capped).
 This prevents overwhelming a recovering server with reconnection storms.
 The `setTimeout` callback holds a reference to the class instance via closure — no stack overflow since it\'s not recursive via the call stack, it\'s via the event loop.
 In production, also reset delay on successful reconnection.

 </details>